voltfinance/voltage-analytics/README.md

-# Trader Joe Analytics
+# Voltage Analytics

-Analytics for Trader Joe on Avalanche.
+Analytics for Voltage.

 Forked from `sushiswap-analytics`.